Pierre Guard unit returns from Mideast to joy of loved ones

 This was Bauman’s fourth overseas deployment with the National Guard.

-“His first as a father,” Kari says.
+“His first as a father,” Kari said.
 “His second as a husband.”

 She’s an insurance agent in Pierre.